amarkum/amarkum/README.md

-### Hi!
+### Hello World!
-I am Amar, a tech-enthusiast, who has tremendous zeal to lear new technologies, currently working for one of Biggest Investment Banking Company.
+I am Amar, a tech-enthusiast, who has tremendous zeal to learn new technologies, currently working for one of Biggest Investment Banking Company.